Mahathir Mohamad: Early years (1981–1987)

 Mahathir secured a decisive victory in the 1982 general election, strengthening UMNO's leadership with the government's best-ever result since independence in 1957.
 His development-oriented approach during his first nine months in office resonated with the people, reinforcing their support for his vision of a "clean, efficient and trustworthy" government.
 Afterwards, he reinforced this vision by implementing measures such as requiring ministers to declare their assets, limiting land applications to one piece per leader, discouraging conflicts of interest with public-listed companies, and advising against ostentation and visits to nightclubs.
-Mahathir further emphasized this vision by launching the "Leadership-by-Example" campaign in 1983 at Stadium Tun Razak, Kuala Lumpur, encouraging leaders and civil servants to uphold integrity, professionalism, and ethical behavior in order to inspire public trust and ensure that national objectives were achieved through exemplary conduct.
+Mahathir further emphasized this vision by launching the "Leadership-by-Example" campaign in 1983 at Stadium Tun Razak, Kuala Lumpur, encouraging leaders and civil servants to uphold integrity, professionalism, and ethical behaviour in order to inspire public trust and ensure that national objectives were achieved through exemplary conduct.

 In 1983, Mahathir undertook one of the first challenges he had with Malaysia's royalty.
 The position of Yang di-Pertuan Agong, the Malaysian head of state, was due to rotate into either the elderly Idris Shah II of Perak or the controversial Iskandar of Johor, who had only a few years earlier been convicted of manslaughter.
 Mahathir had grave reservations about the two Sultans, who were both activist rulers of their own states.

 Mahathir tried to pre-emptively limit the power that the new Agong could wield over his government.
 He introduced to parliament amendments to the Constitution to deem the Agong to assent to any bill that had not been assented within 15 days of passage by Parliament.
 The proposal removed the power to declare a state of emergency from the Agong and placed it with the prime minister.
 The Agong at the time, Ahmad Shah of Pahang, agreed with the proposals in principle, but baulked when he realised that the proposal would deem Sultans to assent to laws passed by state assemblies.
 Supported by the Sultans, the Agong refused to assent to the constitutional amendments, which had passed both houses of Parliament with comfortable majorities.